dwjoyce/pythonbook/chapters/Getting help.rst

 .. quote::
     :author: Mosher's Law of Software Engineering

-    Don’t worry if it doesn't work right.
+    Don't worry if it doesn't work right.
 If everything did, you'd be out of a job.

 Save Our Sanity
 ---------------